yasmeinasfour/yasmeinasfour.github.io/README.md

   <div style="display: flex; flex-direction: column; align-items: center;">
     <img src="profesh.jpeg" alt="Yasmein Asfour" style="width: 150px; border: 5px solid #C8B8F2; border-radius: 15px; margin-bottom: 15px;">
     <p style="font-size: 16px; color: #6E5494; text-align: justify; line-height: 1.6; font-family: EB Garamond;">
-      Yasmein Asfour is a sophomore from Chicago, Illinois.
-She is Palestinian-American and pursuing a major in Computer Engineering.
-She is interested in joining organizations such as the Society of Women Engineers, Engineers Without Borders, Institute of Electrical and Electronics Engineers, and the Muslim Student Association.
-Having traveled and lived abroad for several years, Yasmein looks forward to participating in the Study Abroad program in either Korea or London.
-She is enthusiastic about living in DC and hopes to learn more about the historical significance it holds.
+      Hi, I’m Yasmein Asfour!
+Currently a junior studying Computer Engineering with a minor in Computer Science at GW.
+I’m originally from Chicago and currently serve as Captain of the Avionics subteam on the GW Rocket Team, where I lead the development of our custom flight computer (puter').
+I’m also part of the ECE Fun Committee and enjoy working on hands-on projects involving FPGAs, embedded systems, and machine learning.
+Living in DC has been a great experience—I love being surrounded by history and innovation.
     </p>
   </div>
 </div>